Rhammel Afflick: Resignation and aftermath

 In March 2021, Afflick revealed he had resigned from his position at Pride in London earlier in the year, citing concerns over the organisation's lack of intersectionality and reluctance to listen to black voices or commit to meaningful anti-racism.
 Pride in London responded by issuing a formal apology.
 In an interview with ITV News Afflick responded to Pride in London's apology by saying the time had come for pride to demonstrate it was serious about change.

 The following day, on 19 March 2021, Pride in London's entire Community Advisory Board resigned over the matter.
 Approximately 20 volunteers resigned in solidarity as the organisation became 'engulfed in a race row'.
 The Mayor of London, Sadiq Khan, also intervened shortly after Afflick's resignation stating he was taking the allegation seriously.
 One of Pride in London's key sponsors, DIVA Magazine, pulled in protest at the revelations from Afflick.

 Several leading LGBT+ organisations in the United Kingdom issued statements in support of Afflick, and the other volunteers who resigned including Stonewall, Mermaids and UK Black Pride on Friday 20 March 2021.
 In an interview with Gay Times, Afflick disclosed that he felt ‘relief’ after issuing his statement.
 He went on to say “black people shouldn’t have to withdraw from these mainstream spaces for fear of racism”.
 Later that day five Directors of Pride in London, including Co-Chairs Michael Salter-Church and Ali Camps stepped down following ‘critical media coverage and feedback'.
 However, many including Afflick called for an overhaul to increase trust in communities with Afflick stating that entirely new leadership was needed.

+British Youth Council

+Afflick has worked for the government-funded charity British Youth Council for more than a decade often acting as a spokesperson for the organisation in British media and in UK Parliament.